 Once a patient is suspected of having a periodic fever syndrome, it is necessary for the doctors to first do a clinical evaluation to try to determine which syndrome(s) could be a possibility.
 This includes an evaluation of the patient’s most common symptoms, blood tests (during flares of symptoms, and during times with no obvious symptoms), and genetic testing for these diseases.
 If the patient has a rash, a skin biopsy by a dermatologist should be done as well.

 For some conditions, a genetic test is not yet available, such as for PFAPA.
-However, it is ideal to rule out the known hereditary periodic fever syndromes, such as FMF, MWS, and HIDS, when diagnosing PFAPA, since these diseases have a number of similar symptoms.
-PFAPA is too often diagnosed without a full attempt to rule out the other autoinflammatory diseases.
-This can lead to a misdiagnosis, if the patient has another periodic fever syndrome, and a delay in starting medications that are beneficial for some of these diseases.
+However, it is ideal to rule out the known hereditary periodic fever syndromes, such as FMF, MWS, HA20, and HIDS, when diagnosing PFAPA, since these diseases have similar symptoms.
+PFAPA is too often diagnosed without a full attempt to rule out the other autoinflammatory diseases, and therefore too often misdiagnosed.
+A misdiagnosis of PFAPA, if the patient has another periodic fever syndrome, can delay starting medications that are most effective and can prevent risks and complications of their disease.
 Other autoinflammatory diseases can share the same symptoms as PFAPA, but need different treatments to manage the disease and reduce the risk of serious complications.

 If a patient has signs of enduring symptoms between times of the fever, or elevated inflammatory markers on lab tests when they are not flaring, or additional symptoms beyond the list above, other autoinflammatory diseases beyond PFAPA must be considered.
 Concerning symptoms of chronic inflammation include: an enlarged liver and/or spleen, progressive hearing loss, inflammation in the eyes, growth delays, neuro-cognitive deficits, persistent rashes, vasculitis, or an other unusual, chronic signs of inflammation.